seizmo/kindle-the-economist/README.md

   * kindlegen

-For direct delivery to you kindle:
+For direct delivery to your kindle:

   * SMTP server credentials